MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 Microsoft 365 Apps health monitors reliability and performance metrics and provides custom guidance to help optimize and troubleshoot Microsoft 365 Apps on your client devices.

-Requirements: Windows 10 and Microsoft 365 Apps, version 2006 or later.
-To use with earlier versions, see [Configure client devices](#configure-client-devices-with-earlier-versions-of-microsoft-365-apps).
+Requirements: Windows 10 and Microsoft 365 Apps for enterprise, version 2006 or later.

 For more information on how to use the Apps health service, see [Microsoft 365 Apps health](microsoft-365-apps-health.md).